Transferring Your Home

 provided care to the applicant

 Any transfer of a large asset, such as a valuable home, has tax implications.
-When considering a house transfer, a capital gains tax, income tax, and gift tax, are possible liabilities and must all be fully addressed and reviewed with our firm and your financial advisor or accountant.
+When considering a house transfer, you must be aware that a capital gains tax, income tax, and gift tax are possible liabilities and must all be fully addressed and reviewed with our firm and your financial advisor or accountant.

 Before transferring your home to your children or other heirs, or placing the title into a Trust, you one should consider:

-- Exploring the pros and cons of retaining a Life Estate and/or retaining an interest to allow you to continue license to occupy the home
+- Exploring the pros and cons of retaining a Life Estate and/or retaining an interest to allow you to continue to have a license to occupy the home

 - Considering the impact on any real estate taxes, such as the New York State STAR, senior citizen, or Veteran’s exemptions – retaining a life estate will preserve these exemptions.